ibm-cloud-docs/apps/tutorials/tutorial_starter-kit.md

 Click **Configure continuous delivery** on the **App details** page, select a deployment target, and click **Create**. {{site.data.keyword.cloud_notm}} automatically creates an open toolchain complete with a Git repository and continuous delivery pipeline.

 Enabling a toolchain creates a team-based development environment for your app.
 When you create a toolchain, the app service creates a Git repository, where you can view source code, clone your app, and create and manage issues.
 You also have access to a dedicated Git lab environment and a continuous delivery pipeline.
-They're customized to the deployment environment you choose, whether it's [Kubernetes](/docs/containers?topic=containers-getting-started), [Cloud Foundry](/docs/cloud-foundry-public?topic=cloud-foundry-public-about-cf), [{{site.data.keyword.cfee_full_notm}}](/docs/cloud-foundry?topic=cloud-foundry-about), or [Virtual Server (VSI)](/docs/vsi?topic=virtual-servers-getting-started-with-virtual-servers).
+They're customized to the deployment target you select, whether it's [Kubernetes](/docs/containers?topic=containers-getting-started), [Cloud Foundry](/docs/cloud-foundry-public?topic=cloud-foundry-public-about-cf), [{{site.data.keyword.cfee_full_notm}}](/docs/cloud-foundry?topic=cloud-foundry-about), or [Virtual Server (VSI)](/docs/vsi?topic=virtual-servers-getting-started-with-virtual-servers).

 After you select your deployment target, open the pipeline component of your new toolchain to start the initial build and deployment process so that you can see your new app in minutes.